 By Maria Golovnina and Mohammed Abbas

-People opposed to Gaddafi's 41-year rule have been fighting his forces in Zawiyah for more than a week, after rebels took over large parts of eastern Libya in an uprising inspired by the overthrow of veteran rulers in Egypt and Tunisia this year.
+People opposed to Gaddafi's 41-year rule have been fighting his forces in Zawiyah for more than a week, after rebels took over swathes of eastern Libya in an uprising inspired by the overthrow of longterm rulers in Egypt and Tunisia this year.

 "Gaddafi will never enter this city.
 He will never set foot here.
 The only way for him to enter the city is when we are all dead.
-He has to kill us all to control the city," the rebel, who gave his name as Ibrahim, said by telephone.
+He has to kill us all to control the city," said the rebel, who gave his name as Ibrahim.

-Rebels in eastern Libya said they were pushing further west after driving forces loyal to Gaddafi from the oil town of Ras Lanuf on Friday.
+Rebels in eastern Libya said they were pushing further west on Saturday after driving out forces loyal to Gaddafi from the oil town of Ras Lanuf a day earlier.
+They said they had fired on an army helicopter swooping over Ras Lanuf on Saturday.

 Doctors said at least 26 people had died in Friday's fighting around Ras Lanuf and what rebels said was an attack by Gaddafi's forces on an arms store on the edge of the eastern town of Benghazi, where the uprising began in mid-February.

-Rebel fighters said they had taken the town of Bin Jawad some 525 km east of Tripoli and were moving on toward Sirte, Gaddafi's heavily guarded home town 160 km (100 miles) away.
+Rebel fighters said they had taken the town of Bin Jawad some 525 km east of Tripoli and were moving on toward Sirte, Gadaffi's heavily guarded home town.

-The latest fighting suggested front lines between government forces, including militia and mercenaries, and the rebels, who are fighting with everything from captured tanks to sticks and winning support from some police and soldiers along the way, were far from clear and could shift quickly.
+The latest fighting suggested front lines between his forces and the rebels, who are fighting with everything from captured tanks to sticks, were far from clear and could shift quickly.

-(Additional reporting by Michael Georgy in Tripoli and Alexander Dziadosz in Ajdabiya, writing by Philippa Fletcher; editing by Mark Trevelyan)
+(Additional reporting by Mohammed Abbas in Ras Lanuf, Michael Georgy in Tripoli and Mohammed Abbas in Ras Lanuf; writing by Mark Heinrich and Philippa Fletcher; editing by Angus MacSwan)